shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

-- **External Code** - If you want to report on the advertiser using an external code (rather than the internal ID that Xandr assigns automatically), enter the code here.
+- **External Code** - If you want to report on the advertiser using an external code (rather than the internal ID that Microsoft Advertising assigns automatically), enter the code here.

 - **State** - Set the state of the advertiser.
 "Active" means child